Doctorate in Engineering and Computing Education

 Highlights

-• Highly individualized curriculum for a deep dive in research
+• Highly individualized curriculum for a deep dive into research

 • GRE not required for admission